With its red color strawberries are attractive and delicious, but it might be worrying if strawberry leaves turn red.

 Essential Nutrients to Grow Strawberry Plant

-How many nutrients a strawberry plant need depends on soil type, growing season, nutrients in the soil and crop history.
+How many nutrients a strawberry plant need depends on soil type, growing season, nutrients in the soil, and crop history.

 Along with fertilization, you should add organic matter around the plant to achieve fertile soil.

 Growing soil has lots of nutrients, which your plant will need all the time.
-But, during growing phases, strawberry needs certain nutrients in large amount.
+But, during the growing phases, strawberry needs certain nutrients in large amount.

-- Phosphorus is needed for photosynthesis process.
+• Phosphorus is needed for the photosynthesis process.

-Clearly, deficiency in these nutrients will eventually result in discoloration of leaves and your plant will be prone to disease.
+Deficiency in these nutrients will eventually result in discoloration of leaves and your plant will be prone to disease.

 But, why strawberry leaves are turning red?